 Applications of Global Positioning System (GPS)

-Though initially designed for the military, Global Positioning System today is used by military as well as civilians extensively.
+Though initially designed for the military, the Global Positioning System today is used by the military as well as civilians extensively.
 The applications of GPS include:

-- Mapping – Creating maps of the world
+- Mapping – Creating maps of the world.
+Maps around the world are created with GPS.

 Advantages of Global Positioning System (GPS)